86Box/docs/settings/removable.rst

 Other removable devices
 =======================

-The *Other removable devices* page contains settings related to the emulated machine's additional removable devices.
+The *Other removable devices* page contains settings related to the emulated machine's additional removable storage drives.

 MO / ZIP drives
 ---------------